Harnesses

 SessionStart→ callssignet hook session-start -H codex --codex-json→ Signet returns identity + memories ashookSpecificOutput.additionalContextwithsuppressOutput: true, injected into the model’s context window without printing the hook payload to the user transcript. - On every user prompt, Codex fires

-UserPromptSubmit→ callssignet hook user-prompt-submit -H codex --codex-json→ Signet returns per-prompt recalled memories ashookSpecificOutput.additionalContextwithsuppressOutput: trueso the context is model-visible but not printed into the user transcript.
+UserPromptSubmit→ callssignet hook user-prompt-submit -H codex --codex-json→ Signet returns bounded entity current-view context only when the prompt mentions a known entity or active alias.
+Empty matches return no additional context.
 This is blocking — Codex waits for the hook before sending to the model. - On session end, Codex fires

 Stop→ callssignet hook session-end -H codex→ Signet extracts memories from the transcript. - The MCP server exposes

-memory_store,memory_search,session_search, and other tools that Codex can invoke directly during sessions.
+signet_recall,signet_source_search,signet_session_search,signet_save_note, and compatibilitymemory_*tools that Codex can invoke directly during sessions.

 Codex SessionStart hook timeout defaults to 20 seconds: the Signet CLI